 The perfect rice and beans recipe, a staple dish in Caribbean cuisine.
 Rice cooked in dried beans broth with spices.
 This dish is best served with vegetable stews, meat stews, seafood, and poultry.

 Beans, in general, contain a lot of nutrients that are useful to the body.
-There are no simple ways to figure out what the best dried beans are.
-Of course you can rely to friends and family experiences but finding a brand you like will take some time.
+There are no simple ways to figure out what the best-dried beans are.
+Of course, you can rely on friends’ and family’s experiences, but finding a brand you like will take some time.

 People in the Caribbean usually buy the Goya brand of beans because that’s what we are used to.
 We will try other brands by choice.

 Beans are legumes and are a healthy diet choice.